flatironinstitute/mountainsort5/README.md

 ## Usage

-MountainSort5 is a Python package that utilizes [SpikeInterface](https://github.com/spikeinterface/spikeinterface) recording and sorting objects.
+MountainSort5 utilizes [SpikeInterface](https://github.com/spikeinterface/spikeinterface) recording and sorting objects.
 You can get started by reading the [SpikeInterface documentation](https://spikeinterface.readthedocs.io/en/latest/).

 Once you have a recording object, you can run MountainSort5 using the following code: